JoabMartinez/TouchDesignerNotes/README.md

  /n = new Line

-  ex.
+  ex 1.
 I can imagine a magical situation n/where I want to print n/out something on multiple lines n/right?

                       outcome = I can imagine a magical situation where I want to print
                                 out something on multiple lines
                                 right?

+  ex 2.
+Make a Variable called text

+        text = '''I can imagine a magical situation where I want to print out something on multiple lines right?''' print (text)

+                      outcome = I can imagine a magical situation where I want to print
+                                out something on multiple lines
+                                right?

+  ex 3.
+Define the Lines individually

+        line1 = "I can imagine a magical situation" line2 = "where I want to print" line3 = "out something on multiple lines" line4 = "right?"
+        print (line1)
+        print (line2)
+        print (line3)
+        print (line4)

+                      outcome = I can imagine a magical situation where I want to print
+                                out something on multiple lines
+                                right?

+       or print it this way

+       print (line1, line2, line3, line4)

+                      Same outcome as top

 **Terms:**
 Print - Prints whatever we have inside the quotes